alkalir/EmbeddedSystemsUnivaq_VHDL/Task5/README.md

 ### TODO

-Design and implement a MicroBlaze-based system and develop an application that uses the peripherals you've integrated (e.g., print a message over UART or blink an LED using GPIO).
+Design and implement a MicroBlaze-based system and develop an application that uses the peripherals you've integrated (i.e., print a message over UART, use push button and blink LED using GPIO).
 Verify the system by observing correct application behavior.